 As temperatures continue to rise throughout late winter and into spring, produce season kicks into full gear across the country and continues well through the summer months.
 During this time produce shippers face quick turnarounds and high demand, but meeting expectations for timely deliveries in the race to get crops out of the fields and onto store shelves can be a challenge even during the best of times — and these are not the best of times for supply chains.

 Because of the short timeframes involved in ensuring that shipments arrive fresh, the produce supply chain is one of the most fast-paced there is, and the amount of effort that goes into ensuring that deadlines are met takes significant effort and coordination.
-If a shipment arrives late for pickup or delivery schedule, it can easily result in as much as a day or more of freshness lost.
-And with customer expectations around the quality and freshness of the food they buy being higher than ever, that can have a negative impact that goes far beyond the effect that late shipments can have on other products.
+If a shipment arrives late for its scheduled pickup or delivery, it can easily result in as much as a day or more of freshness lost.
+And with customer expectations around the quality and freshness of the food they buy being higher than ever, that can have a negative impact on customer satisfaction that goes far beyond the effect that late shipments can have on other products.

-In order to meet consumer expectations and ensure that produce and other cold chain logistic shipments adhere to their timelines in the face of a shortage of over 80,000 drivers, rising wait times at loading docks, the increasing impact of climate change and other issues affecting supply chains across the country, you need visibility that goes beyond the standard track and trace capabilities that are commonly employed.
+In order to meet consumer expectations and ensure that produce and other cold chain logistic shipments adhere to their timelines in the face of a shortage of over 80,000 drivers, rising wait times at loading docks, the increasing impact of climate change, and other issues affecting supply chains across the country, you need visibility that goes beyond the standard track and trace capabilities that are commonly employed in shipping solutions.